rx-angular/rx-angular/libs/template/docs/performance-issues.md

 On top of that, we think that this technique inserts way too much _magic_ in the framework itself as well as keeping away crucial control over what happens in your application.

-You can play around in the `demo apps (expermiments, template-demo)` if you want to get a clearer picture of what actually happens.
+You can play around in the `demo apps (experiments, template-demo)` if you want to get a clearer picture of what actually happens.

 [The Deep Dive Podcast, Episode 1](https://twitter.com/TheDeepDiveDev/status/1272668862736150530?s=20):